gbv/avram-js/README.md

 ## Background

 Several schema languages exist for JSON (JSON Schema), XML (XSD, DTD, Schematron, RELAX NG), RDF (RDFS, SHACL, ShEx), and Strings (regular expressions and formal grammars).
 Avram is a schema language designed for field-based data formats such as MARC and PICA.
-Avram can also be used to define and validate flat key-value structures.
+Avram can also be used to define and validate flat key-value structures such as found in tabular data (CSV, TSV).

-See also Perl modules [MARC::Schema](https://metacpan.org/pod/MARC::Schema) and [PICA::Schema](https://metacpan.org/pod/PICA::Schema) partially implementing Avram.

 ## Install